 Make sure you take a look over PART 2 of the project, so you learn how to build the lid and the front door for the bunker.

 Top Tip: If you want to enhance the look of the project and to protect the wooden bench from decay, we recommend you to cover the components with paint or stain.
+If you want to get this project as a PDF file, with 1 full cut list and 1 shopping list, check out the GET PDF PLANS button bellow.

 This woodworking project was about 4×8 coal bunker plans.
 If you want to see more outdoor plans, we recommend you to check out the rest of our step by step projects.
 LIKE us on Facebook and Google + to be the first that gets out latest projects and to hep us keep adding free woodworking plans for you.